sacchinbhg/Ros-Noetic-RPLIDAR/README.md

 RPLIDAR ROS package for Noetic
 =====================================================================

+To use this repository you need to have Ros noetic properly installed in your machine: http://wiki.ros.org/noetic/Installation

+You also need to have bulit your catkin workspace: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

+NOTE: This tutorial assumes you have your catkin_ws folder in your home directory if not simply change directory to your catkin_ws/src and continue from the git clone part (line 29 in this readme file)

 ROS node and test application for RPLIDAR Ros Noetic Version

 Visit following Website for more details about RPLIDAR: